-Positioning a microphone slightly off-axis will reduce the impact a plosive has on the mic diaphragm, therefore reducing the likelihood of the diaphragm being overloaded by the plosive energy.
+Positioning a microphone slightly off-axis will reduce the plosives’ impact on the mic diaphragm, reducing the likelihood of the diaphragm being overloaded by the plosive energy.

 Distancing the microphone from the streamer’s mouth will also drastically reduce the likelihood of plosive pops in the mic.
 The extra distance may also benefit the view of the streamer.
 However, the audio quality will worsen noticeably.

 Omnidirectional microphones are immune to vocal plosives and are a decent choice for this reason, particularly with lavalier microphones.